 Looking forward to your comments.

-Friday Nov 2 — End of class 5pm (Midnight latest but will be considered late)
+Friday March 29 — End of class 5pm, midnight latest (anything after that will be considered late)

 Reply to the email thread and provide feedback to your two Type Crit Buddies.
 Don’t forget to CC me.